 Rights of membership: Members in good standing are eligible to vote at annual and special membership meetings; receive discounts on admission to SAR events and publications; and receive preferential consideration of their faculty and students for SAR services, fellowships, internships and other opportunities as they may develop.

-Activities and Opportunities for Participation:
+Activities and Opportunities for Participation (Optional)

 Participation in any specific SAR activity, including hosting scholars, is optional and at the discretion of the institution through its primary representative.
-SAR provides opportunities for members to engage at all levels (institutional, administration, faculty, student and alumni), including:
+SAR provides opportunities for members to engage at all levels (institutional, administration, faculty, students, and alumni), including:

-• Hosting threatened scholars as temporary visitors, students, researchers, or professors.
+Hosting threatened scholars as temporary visitors, students, researchers, or professors.
 Through SAR, member institutions will have access to courageous and inspiring educators for academic visits.
 Members will receive help from SAR staff in making arrangements and in counseling scholar-visitors about relocation, adjustment, job searching and post-visit transitions.